airbnb/transformpy/README.md

  - `TransformType.AGGREGATE`: This allows one to aggregate over clusters, in any way that seems fit.
 Output from the pipe should be single instances (they de-cluster clusters with whatever aggregation is appropriate).
  - `TransformType.TEE`: This is a no-op pipe that passes the contents of the pipe to a `Transform.SINK` object as well as passing the contents forward into the pipeline.
  - `TransformType.NESTED` : Applies a specified `TransformPipe` or `Transform` object to data one level nested in the input stream.
 This is useful when performing sub-transforms on clusters.
+ - `TransformType.FANOUT` : Forks the pipe into arbitrarily many subpipes, which is useful if there are different pipelines to run on subsets of input data.
+ - `TransformType.FANIN` : Merges multiple pipeline results into one.
+This is similar to aggregation, but more about merging results than summing over rows.

 These types are respective added to the pipeline using the following methods of `Transform`: